 A little further down the road is the Parco degli Scipioni, a small park with a few swings for children, a walk for dogs and strange looking shed that from first appearance looks like a tool shed.

-It is in fact the entrance to the Hypogeum Colombarium of Pomponio Hylas, a 1st century freedman who used the Colombarium for himself, his wife Pomponia and his family.
-The Colombarium was built and used between 14-54 AD.
+It is in fact the entrance to the Hypogeum Columbarium of Pomponio Hylas, a 1st century freedman who used the Columbarium for himself, his wife Pomponia and his family.
+The Columbarium was built and used between 14-54 AD.

 In one of the later funerary altars of the Hylas Colombarium is the funerary urn of a woman named Paezusa.
 In life she was the hair dresser (ornatrix) to Claudia Octavia, the daughter of the Emperor Claudius and his 3rd wife Messalina and the 1st wife of the Emperor Nero.
 He killed her and sent her head to his girlfriend, Poppaea.
 Nero killed Poppaea (by accident) a few years later.